rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 v1.34
 >Added an option to define a key to allow you to move the window in graphics mode 5
->Added experimental support for adding additional elevators and modifing old ones
+>Added experimental support for adding additional elevators and modifying old ones

 v1.33c
 >Fixed a compilation error in the Win XP version that broke compatibility with older processors